Jasmine-Zhuang/TicketVendorSystem/README.md

 ## Happy207 course project!

-Our specification, crc model, walkthrough and progress report are located under the folder "phase0".
+Our progress report and crc model are located under the folder "phase1".

 Our program code are under the folder src-main-java.